mattcolman/phaser-performance-tests/README.md

 Test on mobile to see different fps results.
 Record a timeline from Chrome dev tools to see interesting results.

+Search for `ADD NEW TESTS HERE` to add new tests yourself!

 Original setup came from `https://github.com/belohlavek/phaser-es6-boilerplate`